MWyssy/ce-kubernetes-eks-terraform-public/README.md

 You should be able to run `terraform destroy` to remove all the infrastructure.

+If you find the terraform destroy works for a period of time then fails, you can run destroy again and it should tidy remaining aspects up.

 ### Submission process

 1. Fork this repository